 The federal government is also seeking to slow the growth of Medicare and Medicaid payments to skilled nursing facilities pursuant to the Deficit Reduction Act of 2005, or the DRA, enacted in February 2006.
-Under the DRA, the limits on Medicare Part B payments for outpatient therapies, previous subject to a moratorium, went into effect, subject to an exemption if Medicare found additional services to be medically necessary for an individual.
-The exemption process has been extended through the end of 2007, pursuant to the Tax Relief and Health Care Act of 2006, adopted in December 2006.
+Under the DRA, the limits on Medicare Part B payments for outpatient therapies, previously subject to a moratorium, went into effect, subject to an exemption if Medicare found additional services to be medically necessary for an individual.
+The exemption process was extended through the end of 2007, pursuant to the Tax Relief and Health

+Care Act of 2006, enacted in December 2006.
+Under the Medicare, Medicaid and SCHIP Extension Act of 2007, or the SCHIP Extension Act, enacted in December 2007, the exemption process for therapy services has been extended an additional six months through June 30, 2008.
 The DRA also reduced Medicare bad debt reimbursement from 100% to 70% for uncollected cost sharing payments from Medicare beneficiaries who are not eligible for Medicaid.
 In addition, the DRA increased the look-back period for prohibited asset transfers that disqualify individuals from receiving Medicaid nursing home benefits, from three to five years.
 The period of Medicaid ineligibility now begins on the date of the prohibited transfer or the date the individual has entered the nursing home and would otherwise be eligible for Medicaid coverage, whichever occurs later, rather than on the date of the prohibited transfer, effectively extending the Medicaid penalty period.

 The DRA also includes provisions that encourage states to provide long term care services in home and community based settings rather than in nursing homes or other inpatient facilities.
-The Secretary of Health and Human services will award competitive grants for two or more years to states for demonstration projects to provide home and community based long term care services to individuals relocated from nursing homes, providing an increased federal Medicaid percentage payment for 12 months for each qualifying beneficiary.
-Also, effective January 1, 2007, states may include home and community based services as optional services under their Medicaid state plans.
+In 2007, the Secretary of Health and Human services awarded competitive grants for two or more years to a majority of states for demonstration projects to provide home and community based long term care services to individuals relocated from nursing homes, providing an increased federal Medicaid percentage payment for 12 months for each qualifying beneficiary.
+Also, effective as of January 1, 2007, states may include home and community based services as optional services under their Medicaid state plans.
 States must establish needs based criteria for the services, and more stringent needs based criteria for nursing home services.
 They may cap enrollment, maintain waiting lists, and offer the home and community based services in only some parts of a state, as Medicaid waivers allow.
-The Secretary of Health and Human Services will compare and assess outcomes and costs of long term care services provide at different types of sites.
+The Secretary of Health and Human Services will compare and assess outcomes and costs of long term care services provided at different types of sites.